 Credit/No Credit, Not Part of Registration

 - Students who wish to take one or more courses on a Credit/No Credit basis must complete the SWAT CR/NC eform, [mySwarthmore/Registration/SWAT e-forms/CRNC].
-This form will be available only after classes start, the deadline is the end of the ninth week of classes.
+This form will be available after add/drop.
+The deadline is the end of the ninth week of classes.

 - After their first freshmen semester, students may use a maximum of four Credit/No Credit declaration options.

-- Register to "audit" a class by clicking the appropriate box on the SWAT Add e-form.
+- Register to "audit" a class by discussing with the Instructor and having the Instructor email approval to email@example.com.